jon-harper/OmniBox/docs/index.md

 </figure>

 !!! warning "Beta Release"
-    The documentation for this release is a work in progress.
-Some sections may be out of date, incomplete, or missing entirely.
+    This is the documentation for a Beta release.
+Please report issues via GitHub or Discord.

 ## About OmniBox